 3. ArgoCD

 ArgoCD is a continuous delivery tool made for Kubernetes based on the GitOps pattern.
 It works from the premise that application definitions, configurations, and environments should be declarative and version-controlled.
-It extends that vision to enable deeper automation and auditing, as well as greater intuitiveness of the application deployment and lifecycle management processes.
+It extends that vision to enable deeper automation and auditing.
+This also means greater intuitiveness of the application deployment and lifecycle management processes.

 ArgoCD Pricing